KlaBier/klabier.github.io/_posts/2020-09-24-CP-Advanced.md

 Last year at Ignite 2019, Microsoft introduced the Public Preview of Azure AD Cloud Provisioning (CP), wich was available shortly after the event.

 One year later, at all-digital Microsoft Ignite 2020, from September, 22-24, Microsoft announced some news in several sessions and talks about that new synchronization method, which is very interesting and make it more and more a complete solution.
-Microsoft called it  "Public Preview Refresh" and it will be availlable in October 2020.
+Microsoft called it  "Public Preview Refresh" and it will be available in October 2020.

 ## Whats in the box today?